M0rph3e/ift-6390-kaggle-competition-2/report.md

 # Discussion
 After having those 3 results we were astonished by the drop with MLP and AdaBoost on the test set, but this is certainly due that both model cannot fit all the data (MLP fits).
 This is also why Random Forest works the best here, because it is an ensemble of numerous decisions trees.
 Even though we increase the number of fold way too much to have the best F-1 score possible.

-After discussing the results with other students who used the same model, it also seemed that the feature selection also has its importance on the results.
+After discussing the results with other students who used the same model, it also seemed that the feature selection also has its importance on the results of our Random Forest, where some of them didn't manage to entirely have 100% accuracy on the public set.

-# Statement of Contribution
+## Statement of Contribution
 We hereby state that all the
 work presented in this report is that of the authors